Enneastar is based on the Enneagram, but rearranges the nine types – inspired by the Bible. This makes the 2-Minute Test possible.

 Enneastar assigns to each type a quality of God's character.
-Enneastar is inspired by the Bible, where the fruit of the Spirit enumerates nine divine qualities in the following order: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, temperance (Galatians 5:22-23).
+Enneastar is inspired by the Bible, where the Fruit of the Spirit enumerates nine divine qualities in the following order: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, temperance (or self-control).
+(Galatians 5:22-23)

 Enneastar further develops the Enneagram by aligning the nine types to this biblical order.
 The discovery that this new order makes an amazing sense is the core and starting point of the Enneastar concept.

 As a symbol, Enneastar uses the nine pointed star of the monk Ramon Llull (1232-1316).
 Other symbols were later derived from this (originally Christian) symbol, probably also the Enneagram (graphic above left).

 The new order with the new (original) symbol enables a new concept – and with the 2-Minute Test the shortest Enneagram test.